arziv/alx-system_engineering-devops/README.md

-# Shell basics
-This repo contains scripts for shell basics
+# This repo contains scripts for shell basics